-His achievements and the achievements of his government went far and wide in reforming and modernising Australia in many ways, particularly in relation to families, which is something I want to reflect on as a family lawyer.
+His achievements and the achievements of his government went far and wide in reforming and modernising Australia in many ways, particularly in relation to families.

 In 1975, the Whitlam Government passed the Family Law Act which provides the legal framework for family law in Australia, including the introduction of ‘no-fault divorce’.

 Prior to these reforms, people who wanted a divorce from their partner needed to prove that their partner was at fault in the breakdown of a marriage by committing acts such as adultery, desertion, or cruelty.
 Whitlam removed these ‘faults’ so now couples only need to show that their relationship has suffered an irreconcilable breakdown.